nabitanvir/raspberryHi/README.md

 - Ubuntu 24.10 OS

 ## To Do:
+- [X] Write training code using Sequential API for branches between wake word and user commands
-- [ ] Develop lightweight audio processing model using quantization and train to recognize me specifically.
+- [ ] Develop lightweight audio processing model using quantization with bias using custom datasets
+- [ ] Write training code for facial recognition using a One-Shot learning through a Siamese network
 - [ ] Develop lightweight facial recognition model using a MobileNet and train to recognize me specifically.
 - [ ] Chain models together to correctly recognize me and allow control of my smart appliances.
 - [ ] Integrate control of my smart home lighting using Philips Hue REST API.
 - [ ] Train to recognize wake word "Berry"

 ## Secondary Tasks:
-- [ ] Build a home for Berry
+- [ ] Build a home for Berry!

-Documentation on how to develop this on your own will be included in the repository.
+Documentation on how to develop/build this on your own will be included in the repository.